royyandzakiy/4-blinks-esp-idf/README.md

 alias mfes3='idf.py -p /dev/ttyUSB3 flash monitor'
 ```

-Use this to build then flash to all 4 devices
+Write this in the terminal to build then flash to all 4 devices

 `bges && fes && fes1 && fes2 && fes3`

+note: made and tested on Ubuntu, I don't guarantee the steps will be the same on different OS's